LiDAR, you might have heard the term, but you likely don't know exactly how this important imaging and sensing technology works.

 You can likely already infer what the difference between these two types is, mobile being LiDAR systems installed on vehicles and static being those installed on tripods.

 At this point, we've pretty much covered everything that a beginner or a casual onlooker would want to know about LiDAR technology.
-They're highly complex devices that function on some pretty basic math which can be used to create some of the most accurate mapping data in all of the world.
+They're highly complex devices that function on some pretty basic math that can be used to create some of the most accurate mapping data in all of the world.